 The Question and Answer session after the matinee performance is your chance to meet students in their final year at ALRA – they're getting ready to launch themselves into the professional world.
 Find out how ALRA's helped them to reach the stage they have.

-At ALRA we also run workshop and workshop that are the ideal solution to improve your acting skills.
+At ALRA we also run short courses and workshop that are the ideal solution to improve your acting skills.
 These courses will also give you a taste of what life is like at drama school and test your expectations and aspirations against the realities of vocational training.

 ALRA understands the high costs involved for international students wishing to study in the UK who are required to attend an audition.
 We have a preliminary stage for international applicants which we hope will result in reduced costs for some of our overseas applicants.